datacommonsorg/docsite/custom_dc/troubleshooting.md

 ```
 You need to download/update additional submodules (derived from other repos).
 See [Build a local image](/custom_dc/build_image.html#build-repo).

-## Data loading problems

-TODO: write this for new Docker container

-`Error running import` or `invalid input`

-There is a problem with how you have set up your CSV files and/or config.json file.
-Check that your CSV files conform to the structure described in [Prepare the CSV files](/custom_dc/custom_data.html#prepare-csv).

-If the load page does not show any errors but data still does not load, try checking the following:

-1. In the `env.list` file, check that you are not using single or double quotes around any of the values.
-1. Check your Docker command line for invalid arguments.
-Often Docker won't give any error messages but failures will show up at runtime.

 ## NL queries not returning custom data

 If you have previously been able to get custom data in your natural-language query results, but this has suddenly stopped working, this is due to embeddings incompatibility issues between releases.
 To fix this, do the following: